 These influences show themselves in terraced rice fields, spices like vanilla and pepper, and roots and tubers.
 Toss in copious fruits and vegetables and a sprawling coastline of the world’s fourth largest island and you have the makings of a culinary surprise.

-Here’s a small taste of Madagascar food to keep as a guide when you travel trough this fascinating island.
-Let’s go!
+Here’s a small taste of Madagascar food to keep as a guide when you travel through this fascinating and unusual destination.

 The following Madagascar food experiences, meals and learnings are drawn from our G Adventures Highlights of Madagascar tour that took us around the eastern and southern parts of Madagascar.
 This tour is part of the Jane Goodall Collection of travel experiences focused on wildlife and conservation.
-It is also part of the new G Adventures Travel with Confidence Plus Collection that includes smaller groups, private transport and more personal accommodation space.
 Disclosure: This trip was provided to us conjunction with our long-term partnership with G Adventures.

 Traditional Madagascar Food and Dishes